mkendall42/tea-subscription-FE/README.md

 - StatusButtonContainer: this button uses multiple state vars (interally, `currentStatus`, and externally, `detailedInfo`) to provide context-aware status.
 Specifically, it allows for toggling (both functionally and based on display) between 'active' and 'cancelled' status by the user, which is subsequently re-rendered in the DOM.

+## Error handling / user experience

+The UI/UX is designed to minimize errors that a user may run into (deliberately or accidentally).
+Major instances include:
+- Helpful messaging / information present to provide context and current 'state' on page (such as if no subscriptions exist, what the current status is, the update status button being appropriately labeled).
+The update status button in particular will always toggle appropriately, as well as briefly display an updated message when the status has been changed for confirmation.
+- Error handling: several BE API calls are made; the BE is designed to provide precise error messages; the FE in turn is designed to catch and forward these into the state var `currentError`.
+- Anytime such an error is made, navigation is made to the page/route `/error`, so that the user can clearly see the detailed message, and then return to the home page, which forces a full re-render (in the hopes of also clearing the error).

 ## Future considerations / not implemented